-With over a decade of government relations experience in the halls of the State Capitol Building, Illinois Capitol Group will:
+With over a decade of government relations experience in the halls of the State Capitol Building and non-profit association management, Illinois Capitol Group will:

-- Engage your members or client base through state and local grassroots, and
+Engage your members or client base through state and local grassroots,

-In-depth research and legal analysis is utilized to prepare legislative and regulatory proposals as well as position clients ahead of election cycle results.
+In-depth research and statutory analysis is utilized to prepare legislative and regulatory proposals in addition to the management of internal association membership interests.

 As a note for those who watch the video, 71 votes were needed in support of the veto override motion.
 This moment in Illinois history involved numerous political alliances, but the overarching story line was a political battle between the Governor, a Republican who vetoed the budget, and the Speaker of the House, a Democrat who has held that leadership position for over three decades.
 The budget proposal at issue in the summer of 2017 involved an income tax increase, so with the next election cycle less than a year away, legislators with potentially close races were cautious in their voting.
 With the voting open until the Speaker of the House gavels voting to a close, 71 votes slowly made their way onto the board, and once the threshold was met, legislators could safely vote against the motion knowing the budget would still pass.